50+ years old Wine: Vino Cotto (Cooked Wine) in Abruzzo

-This Sweet Wine, called ‘Vino Cotto’, literally cooked wine is the result of reducing the must of specific local grapes.
+This sweet wine, called ‘Vino Cotto‘, is literally cooked wine: the result of reducing the must of specific local grapes.
 Vino Cotto originates from the Abruzzo region, principally within the Teramo province (for evidence check the Fun fact section below).
-However, it is found also in other regions of Italy, such as the Marche, Molise and even Sicily.
+However, it is found also in other regions of Italy, such as Marche, Molise, and even Sicily.
 Each Vino Cotto from the different localities differs in methods of preparation.

-In the Teramo province in Abruzzo, this sweet wine, is also called ‘Lu Bambinell’ or simply the baby.
-The tradition wants that a barrel of Vino Cotto is produced for the new born and then stored until he/she would get married.
-As a result of the many people that never got married, we now have some very old Vino Cotto.
-Secretly stored in the medieval cellars of old locals.
-Vino Cotto is said to have more value than gold…as a result of the different bandits’ attacks Italy received in the history, farmers have walled up or buried bottles and casks of the precious Vino Cotto.
-During the years last 30 years many rests of these old wines have been found around Abruzzo.
+In the Teramo province of Abruzzo, this sweet wine is also called ‘Lu Bambinell‘, or simply the baby.
+According to the tradition: a barrel of Vino Cotto is produced for the newborn baby, and then stored until he/she would get married.
+As a result of many people who never got married, we now also have some very old Vino Cotto, which are secretly stored in the medieval cellars of old locals.
+Vino Cotto has more values than gold…as a result of the different bandits’ attacks Italy received in history, farmers have walled up or buried bottles and casks of this precious wine.
+During the last 30 years many rests of these old wines have been found around Abruzzo.

-Bursting with honey, caramel, spices and ripe fruit.
-Best served with Cantucci (almond biscuits), chocolate and coffee desserts.
-The more it ages, the creamier and the better is.
-Ageing and blend with older ‘Vino Cotto’ can date back to 1800.
+Bursting with honey, caramel, spices, and ripe fruit this wine is best served with Cantucci (almond biscuits), chocolate and coffee desserts.
+The more it ages, more creamier and better it gets.
+Aging and blend with older ‘Vino Cotto’ can date back to 1800.

-Did you know that during the 216BC Hannibal during his invasion to Italy, he passed through Abruzzo.
-Above its beauties, he founds the cure for its elephants and soldiers.
-The cure was the Vino Cotto, a 50y aged sweet wine from Abruzzo.
+Did you know that Hannibal during his invasion to Italy in 216BC, he passed also through Abruzzo.
+Above its beauties, he found the cure for its elephants and soldiers.
+The cure was the Vino Cotto, a 50 years aged sweet wine from Abruzzo.

-Do you want to savour a 50y old Vino Cotto?
+Do you want to savor a 50 years old Vino Cotto?